Study in Italy

 Italy has played an important role in European higher education: it is one of the four countries that first engaged to create the so-called "European Area of Higher Education", thus starting that type of higher education reform which, known as "Bologna Process" (Bologna Declaration, June 1999) is being implemented all over Europe.

-At present, the university sector is made up of 89 university institutions which are classified in: :
+At present, the university sector is made up of 89 university institutions which are classified in:

 The academic year in Italy is made up of two semesters.
 The first semester starts in September/October and ends in January/February.
 The second semester starts in February and ends in July.
-The actual start and finish dates will vary in the different universities but each semester lasts around 20 weeks and is made up of a teaching period lasting around 14 weeks and an exam period lasting around 6 weeks.
+The actual start and finish dates will vary in the different universities but each semester lasts around 20 weeks and is made up of a teaching period lasting around 14 weeks and an exam period lasting around 6 weeks.Requirements:

+The Italian Master's Degree should not be confused with the Italian "Masters" (Magistrale specialistica) that are one-year specialist courses that offer a more practical education, notably in professional areas such as law, engineering, education or architecture) but do not give access to further levels of studies (they can be considered similar to Postgraduate diplomas).
+A bachelor (or an equivalent) is required to undertake a Masters degree.
 If you are applying for an international program (the Italian equivalent to being delivered in English) or an Erasmus Mundus joint-Masters programme there may be no entrance examination.
-If you are applying for Masters degrees in the area of economics, management, finance, business studies, you are likely to be asked for a GMAT or GRE, and Proof of English Knowledge is required notably if the program you are applying to is in English.
+If you are applying for Masters degrees in the area of economics, management, finance, business studies, you are likely to be asked for a GMAT or GRE, and Proof of English Knowledge is required notably if the program you are applying to is in English.Pre-enrollment:

 Education and Living Costs:

 there is a legal minimum fee for enrolment and maximum level for student contributions to costs and services,

 The average fees a student has to pay is somewhere between 850 euro and 1,000 euro per year since this varies from one university to another and also depends on the chosen course of study.
 Private universities are clearly much more expensive.